MicrosoftDocs/power-platform/power-platform/admin/pricing-billing-skus.md

 ## Common Data Service capabilities with Microsoft 365 licenses

 As Common Data Service continues to grow, more Microsoft applications like Microsoft Project are using Common Data Service.
-To enable these Microsoft applications, limited Common Data Service functionality<!--Or it could be "limited Common Data Service capabilities..."
-There's no plural for "functionality". --> is added to select Microsoft 365 licenses.
+To enable these Microsoft applications, limited Common Data Service functionality is added to select Microsoft 365 licenses.
 This is achieved by adding a new service plan named "Common Data Service" to the Microsoft 365 licenses.
 To see the new service plan in the Microsoft 365 admin center, select a user, select the **Licenses and Apps** tab, and then scroll down and expand the **Apps** section.

 > [!div class="mx-imgBorder"]
 > ![Common Data Service license](./media/common-data-service-license.png "Common Data Service license")